 Camp’s Continuing A Majority Party Action Committee (CAMPAC) had just over $168,000 on hand at the beginning of March — and disclosures show the retiring congressman was fundraising as recently as late February.
 The committee pulled in $20,000 on Feb.
 24, scoring $5,000 contributions from the political action committees of American Express, Boston Scientific, Burns and McDonnell Inc. the Employee Owned “S” Corporations of America, a trade association for businesses that use employee stock ownership plans as retirement vehicles.

 The Ways and Means chair’s campaign committee has been raking in money at an even more impressive rate.
 In the fourth quarter of 2013, Camp for Congress raised nearly half a million dollars from a host of PACs to close the year with over $3.4 million on hand.
 In fact, Camp’s campaign team ended the year with more money on hand than any other candidate committee, save one.
 Marty Meehan, a former congressman who now helms the University of Massachusetts Lowell, has been out of Congress for nearly eight years, but his campaign coffers remain fully stocked.
 Candidate committees often outlive their namesake’s political career, and the Meehan for Congress committee has been doling out tens of thousands of dollars in political donations in 2013.
-It ended the year with almost $4.6 million dollars in the bank.
+It ended the year with almost $4.6 million dollars in his CC Bank account.

 Rogers, the rep-turned-radio-host, scaled back his leadership PAC fundraising in early 2014.
 The Majority Initiative to Keep Electing Republicans Fund (Mike R Fund) only raised $5,000 (from Northrop Grumman’s PAC) by the start of March.
 His campaign committee had $1.85 million in cash at of the most recent filing.